rootstrap/blog/content/Hash functions in daily life I - Martin Rubi.md

 Taking the last digit from the order number is known as applying a hash function to the order number.

-A generalization of a hash function would take an infinite set, for instance the set of all integer numbers, and map each element to a finite set, for instance the numbers between 0 and 9.
+A generalization of a hash function would take an infinite set, for instance, the set of all integer numbers, and map each element to a finite set, for instance, the numbers between 0 and 9.

 For this hash function to make an actual improvement on the search time the